Rikkido2014/UniShort/README.md

 # UniShort

-Add a HotKey to short for URL
+Add a HotKey to short URL in clipboard,and paste clipboad.